Publications (Google Scholar, dblp, Semantic Scholar)

 with Pranjal Awasthi and Satyen Kale

-International Conference on Algorithmic Learning Theory (ALT), 2024 (To appear)
+International Conference on Algorithmic Learning Theory (ALT), 2024

 In this work we formulate the problem of group distributionally robust optimization (DRO) in a semi-supervised setting.
 Motivated by applications in robustness and fairness, the goal in group DRO is to learn a hypothesis that minimizes the worst case performance over a pre-specified set of groups defined over the data distribution.
 In contrast to existing work that assumes access to labeled data from each of the groups, we consider the practical setting where many groups may have little to no amount of labeled data.